MASTERPLANNING

 View relevant projects

-Facilitating integration in multiple ways is an important focus of Early Learning projects.
+Facilitating integration in multiple ways is an important focus of early learning projects.
 These facilities play an important role within the community, often within a much larger education precinct.
-The aim of all projects is to provide safe, engaging and flexible learning spaces for young children, while conforming to the detailed requirements of the Children’s Services Regulations.
+The aim of these projects is to provide safe, engaging and flexible learning spaces for young children, while conforming to the detailed requirements of the Children’s Services Regulations.

 SPECIAL NEEDS

-Special Schools provide dedicated education for students with specific physical and/ or intellectual disabilities.
+Special Schools provide dedicated education for students with specific physical or intellectual disabilities.

 View relevant projects